 Claims and receivables are normally transferred under Hungarian law by assignment.
 The Civil Code regulates also the transfer of a contractual position (including all rights and obligations of the transferor arising from the contract).
 Receivables can also be assigned under factoring transactions.

 As a result of the assignment or transfer of the lender's contractual position, accessory mortgages and pledges securing the transferred claim transfer to the assignee, but its registration with the Land Registry, Company Registry or the Credit Collateral Registry (HBNY) (depending on the type of the security) is also advisable.
+In the case of a partial transfer of the secured claim, such related mortgages and pledges acquired by the assignee/transferee will rank subsequently to those securing the remaining claim of the original creditor, unless otherwise agreed by the parties.
 Call options, independent type mortgages and independent guarantees do not travel with the transferred claim automatically.
-The Civil Code also introduced a form of security trust, such security trustee shall continue hold the mortgage or pledge on trust for the benefit of the assignee as secured creditor also following the assignment of the secured receivables.
+The Civil Code also introduced a form of security trust, such security trustee shall continue to hold the mortgage or pledge on trust for the benefit of the assignee as secured creditor also following the assignment of the secured receivables.

-Furthermore, section 17/A of Act CCXXX of 2013 introduced a special regime enabling financial institutions to transfer a portfolio of contracts or a portfolio of claims to another financial institution, subject to specific approval by the National Bank of Hungary.
+Furthermore, section 17/A of Act CCXXXVII of 2013 introduced a special regime enabling financial institutions to transfer a portfolio of contracts or a portfolio of claims to another financial institution, subject to specific approval by the National Bank of Hungary.